 If you are an athlete, play recreational sports, or just enjoy flavored drinks, you probably consume sports drinks once in a while.
-However, if you are an avid guzzler of Gatorade, Powerade, and the host of other neon-colored electrolyte drinks on the market, you might not realize the effects that these beverages have on your oral health.
+However, if you are an avid guzzler of Gatorade, Powerade, and a host of other neon-colored electrolyte drinks on the market, you might not realize the effects that these beverages have on your oral health.
 Here are some of the surprising ways that sports drinks damage your teeth:

 - Cavities.
 The most obvious offender is sugar.
 Consumption of sugary beverages has skyrocketed and is a leading cause of tooth decay as well as obesity and diabetes.
 Drinking sugary drinks throughout the day means your teeth are always coated in the sticky sugars on which cavity-causing bacteria thrive.

 - Enamel erosion.
 You might be surprised to learn that the sugar in sports drinks isn’t the worst ingredient; it’s actually the acid that causes the most damage.
 An acidic environment in the mouth wears away at tooth enamel and makes teeth sensitive to hot and cold, increasing the likelihood of cracks and chips.

 - Discoloration.
 All of the added dyes in extreme colors like crimson, bright blue, and electric orange don’t just color the drink, they color your teeth, too.
 The long-term effect of consuming foods with lots of dyes is permanently stained teeth.
 Enamel erosion caused by the acid also contributes to discoloration as the yellow-colored dentin underneath begins to show through as enamel erodes.

 If you need to rehydrate after a workout, the best option is always plain water.
 Maybe you just can’t bear to give up that post-workout refuel that you’ve come to love so much, though.
 So how can you offset the effects of all that sugar, acid, and artificial coloring?